01-edu/public/subjects/social-network/README.md

 A user must be able to create a group.
 The group should have a title and a description given by the creator and he/she can invite other users to join the group.

 The invited users need to accept the invitation to be part of the group.
 They can also invite other people once they are already part of the group.
 Another way to enter the group is to request to be in it and only the creator of the group would be allowed to accept or refuse the request.

+To make a request to enter a group the user must find it first.
+This will be possible by having a section where you can browse through all groups.

 When in a group, a user can create posts and comment the posts already created.
 These posts and comments will only be displayed to members of the group.